 Ohio University Saxophone Studio: www.ohio.edu/sax

-As a classical saxophonist, James has performed at national and regional conferences of the North American Saxophone Alliance.
-His activities have included presentations at Ohio Music Education Association state conferences, and recitals and masterclasses at Universidad Nacional de Cuyo (Mendoza, Argentina), Conservatorio Nacional de Musica (Buenos Aires, Argentina), and the University of Bergen (Bergen, Norway).
-He has served on the faculty of the Blue Lake Fine Arts Camp, and was a Visiting Assistant Professor at the University of Toledo prior to joining the Ohio University faculty.
-He is also a member of the touring chamber ensemble UpBeat Brass, which commissions and performs works in a variety of styles.
+An active performer, James has appeared at numerous national and regional conferences of the North American Saxophone Alliance.
+International activities have included recitals and masterclasses at Universidad Nacional de Cuyo and World Flutes Festival (Mendoza, Argentina), Conservatorio Nacional de Musica (Buenos Aires, Argentina), and the University of Bergen (Bergen, Norway).
+He has collaborated with numerous saxophone studios across the United States, along with performances at conferences of Society of Composers Inc., International Double Reed Society, College Music Society, and Jazz Education Network.
+James was a Visiting Assistant Professor at the University of Toledo prior to joining the Ohio University faculty, and has served on the faculty of the Blue Lake Fine Arts Camp.

-As a jazz artist, James performed as lead alto saxophonist for 1-1/2 years with the Glenn Miller Orchestra, touring the U.S., Canada, Japan and South America and appearing often on radio and television.
-James also performed as lead alto saxophonist with the Phil Collins Big Band, which in 1998 toured 26 cities in the U.S. and Europe, including jazz festivals in Montreux, Nice, The Hague, Milan, Copenhagen, and Pori, Finland, and performances in Carnegie Hall.
-A live CD of the ensemble, A Hot Night in Paris, is available on Atlantic Records.
-His freelance work has included performances with the Toledo Jazz Orchestra, the Dallas Jazz Orchestra, the Cleveland Jazz Orchestra, Mel Torme, the Temptations, Lou Rawls, Donna Summer, The Four Tops, Rosemary Clooney, Jim Nabors, the Jimmy Dorsey Orchestra, the Four Freshmen, Toledo Symphony, Landau Eugene Murphy, Jr., the Ohio Valley Symphony, and many others.
-James is a member of the Jazztet, Jazz Spoken Here, and frequently performs with Columbus, Ohio-based ensembles, the New Remnants Jazz Orchestra and the Famous Jazz Orchestra.
+James performed as lead alto saxophonist for 1-1/2 years with the Glenn Miller Orchestra, touring the U.S., Canada, Japan and South America, recording, and appearing often on radio and television.
+He also performed and recorded as lead alto saxophonist with the Phil Collins Big Band, touring 26 cities in the U.S. and Europe, including jazz festivals in Montreux, Nice, The Hague, Milan, Copenhagen, Pori, and performances in Carnegie Hall.
+His freelance work has included performances with the Toledo Jazz Orchestra, the Dallas Jazz Orchestra, the Cleveland Jazz Orchestra, Aretha Franklin, Mel Torme, the Temptations, Lou Rawls, Donna Summer, The Four Tops, Rosemary Clooney, Jim Nabors, the Jimmy Dorsey Orchestra, the Four Freshmen, UpBeat Brass, Toledo Symphony, Landau Eugene Murphy, Jr., Los Viejos Blanquitos, the Ohio Valley Symphony, and many others.
+James is a member of the Latin Jazz Project, and frequently performs with the New Remnants Jazz Orchestra and the Famous Jazz Orchestra.

-Below please find audio of Matthew James performing exerpts of Night Vision by Ohio University faculty composer Dr. Mark Phillips.
+Click for audio of Matthew James performing excerpts of Night Vision by Ohio University faculty composer Dr. Mark Phillips.
 Alejandro Cremaschi is pianist.

 Jazz Ensemble I, Applied Saxophone, Saxophone Quartet, Saxophone Pedagogy, Saxophone Repertoire